IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Front End

 The back plate holds four strips of confinement magnets, as well as the water-cooled filament feedthroughs, and the gas inlet (a KF NW-16 elbow).
 Temperature sensors (thermocouples) can be attached to the back plate to monitor the temperature of feedthroughs and magnets.
 The back plate itself is also water-cooled with cooling channels embedded in the plate.
 The filament is mounted to the high-current feedthroughs using molybdenum filament holders.
 The filament itself is made from tungsten and can have different thickness as well as shapes (this is a parameter currently being optimized).

-The front plate holds the front confinement magnets as well as the plasma aperture, a 75\%W-25\%Cu (aka ``Elkonite'') plate that is embedded in the front plate.
+The front plate holds the front confinement magnets as well as the plasma aperture, a W-Cu (75\%~-~25\%) alloy (aka ``Elkonite'') plate that is embedded in the front plate.
 We have several plasma apertures with different-size openings ranging from 4~mm to 8~mm to test beam quality and total extractable current for various aperture diameters.

 As seen in Figs.~\ref{fig:ExtractionSystemSimulation} and \ref{fig:MIST-2_Overview}, following the plasma aperture is the ``extraction system'' which shapes and guides the beam as it is initially formed.
 The MIST-1 extraction system comprises five electrodes which shape and accelerate the ion beam.
-These include a plasma electrode (+15 kV), a puller electrode (-3 to -20 kV), and three electrostatic lenses -- Lens 1 (+10 kV to +15 kV), lens 2 (-3 kV to -15 kV), and lens 3 (+10 kV to +15 kV).
+These include a plasma electrode (+15~kV), a puller electrode (-3~kV to -20~kV), and three electrostatic lenses -- Lens 1 (+10~kV to +15~kV), lens 2 (-3~kV to -15~kV), and lens 3 (+10~kV to +15~kV).